NS-unina/CyberRange-Collector/README.md

 ```shell
 source log_tool.sh -start
 ```
-From now on, all terminal sessions will be logged and screenshots will be taken every 10 seconds.
+From now on, all terminal sessions will be logged and screenshots will be taken every 1 second.
 ### Stop Logging
 When you type
 ```shell